astropy/astropy/docs/development/pd/contributing.rst

 We have several :ref:`contributor community <community>` communication channels, which you are welcome to join, and ask questions as you figure things out.
 Among them are regular meetings for new contributors, dev meetings, a dev mailing list, and a Slack for the contributor community.
-All pandas contributors are welcome to these spaces, where they can connect with each other.
+All astropy contributors are welcome to these spaces, where they can connect with each other.
 Even maintainers who have been with us for a long time felt just like you when they started out, and are happy to welcome you and support you as you get to know how we work, and where things are.
 Take a look at the next sections to learn more.